Edward Lear (British, 1812–1888)

 An Arab Encampment at Wady Feiran, 1869

-Watercolor over pencil heightened with bodycolor and gum arabic on paper, 7 x 14 1/2 in.
+Watercolor over pencil heightened with gouache and gum arabic on paper, 7 x 14 3/4 in.

 Signed with monogram and dated lower right: EL 1869.
 Inscribed lower left: Wady Feiran

-Edward Lear’s splendid watercolor depicts an oasis in Sinai, Egypt, that the artist described as the most wonderful and beautiful place he ever saw.
-Wady Feiran, Sinai’s largest oasis, called the “Pearl of Sinai” for its spectacular views — surrounded by palm trees and mountains, with a running stream in the center is also renowned for its biblical history.
+Edward Lear’s splendid watercolor, An Arab Encampment at Wady Feiran, depicts an oasis in Sinai, Egypt, that the artist described as the most wonderful and beautiful place he ever saw.
+Wady Feiran is Sinai’s largest oasis.
+Called the “Pearl of Sinai” for its spectacular views, it is surrounded by palm trees and mountains, with a running stream in the center, which Lear depicts running through the center of his scene.
+In addition to its scenic beauty, Wady Feiran is also renowned for its biblical history.
 Supposedly, it was there that Moses struck a rock with his staff and created a spring to provide water for his people.
+Lear often selected landscapes that held historical significance.
+These associations, however, are typically secondary to his depiction of the terrain as well as the color and light present at a particular moment.